albertexye/CodeConverter/README.md

 3. Input your source code into the text editor on the left.

+4. Provide any additional information or requirements in the convert message bar on the bottom.

-4. Click the convert button to transform your code.
+5. Click the convert button to transform your code.

-5. View, copy or save (`Ctrl-S` on Windows, `Cmd-S` on macOS) the converted code in the output editor.
+6. View, copy or save (`Ctrl-S` on Windows, `Cmd-S` on macOS) the converted code in the output editor.

 ## Building for Production